amberframework/docs/getting-started/testing/system.md

 ## Why write tests for your Amber Application?

 * Amber makes it very easy to test your application.
 Amber generates skeleton test code when you generate your controllers, models.
-* Tests ensures your application adheres for the specifications it was built for.
+* Tests ensure your application adheres to the specifications it was built for.
-* Tests helps and guides you thru a code refactor.
+* Tests help and guide you through a code refactor.
 * Amber tests can also simulate browser requests and thus you can test your application's response without having to test it through your browser.

 ### Amber Testing